 Poll reveals pregnant British women still drinking

-A poll carried out on over 2,000 British women aged 18 and over who had given birth in the last year and a half has revealed behaviours and attitudes displayed during pregnancy.
+A poll carried out on over 2,000 British women, aged 18 and over, who had given birth in the last year and a half, has revealed behaviours and attitudes displayed during pregnancy.

-Almost half of the women questioned (44%) said that they drank more caffeine than what is recommended (two mugs of instant coffee per day).
+Almost half of the women questioned (44%) said that they drank more caffeine than recommended (two mugs of instant coffee per day).
 Whilst this doesn’t seem anywhere near as bad as smoking and drinking alcohol, high levels of caffeine during pregnancy can also result in babies having a low birth weight.

-More than a third also revealed that they ate foods that doctors generally advise against during pregnancy including rare meats, certain cheeses, unpasteurised milk and raw shellfish.
+More than a third also revealed that they ate foods that doctors generally advise against during pregnancy, including rare meats, certain cheeses, unpasteurised milk and raw shellfish.
 Doctors recommend avoiding such foods because they can cause food poisoning and they contain certain bacteria, chemical or parasites that can harm an unborn baby.

 When asked about why they took part in such behaviours while carrying a baby, almost half said that they didn’t think it would harm their unborn child in any way.
-More than a third said it was because they simply couldn’t go without and more than one in 10 said that they were pressured into doing so by others.
+More than a third said it was because they simply couldn’t go without and more than 1 in 10 said that they were pressured into doing so by others.